 Peter Lund is Professor on Advanced Energy Systems at Aalto University.
 He works on future energy questions and technologies having an interest in multidisciplinary approaches.
-He has chaired the Advisory Group Energy of the European Commission, the Energy Steering Panel of the European Academies Science Advisory Council and the SAPEA working group on Europe’s energy transition.
+He has chaired the Advisory Group Energy of the European Commission and the Energy Steering Panel of the European Academies Science Advisory Council, and co-chaired the SAPEA working group on Europe’s energy transition.

 Nebojsa Nakicenovic is Deputy Chair of the Group of Chief Scientific Advisors to the European Commission.
 He is director of The World in 2050, a global research initiative in support of a successful implementation of the United Nations' 2030 Agenda, and Acting Director General of the International Institute for Applied Systems Analysis.